wp-blocks/cf7-antispam/readme.txt

 See the LICENSE file for more details.

 == TODOs ==
-* Enhance user agent specific checks (especially for apple devices, lately bots are using this user agent to try to escape the scans)
+* Enhance user agent specific checks (especially for apple-devices, lately bots are using this user agent to try to escape the scans)
 * Banned ip and dictionary CSV Export/import settings
 * Remove mail duplicates if users sent multiple
-* Optimise the the mail analysis function using filters (actually is a long script that execute sequentially checks)
+* Optimise the mail analysis function using filters (actually is a long script that execute sequentially checks)
-* Cover with the antispam also the wordpress comment form and the login panel
+* Extend the blacklisted with the antispam also the WordPress comment form and the login panel (https://developer.wordpress.org/reference/functions/wp_filter_comment/#hooks - https://developer.wordpress.org/reference/hooks/login_init/)

 == Resources ==
 * Contact Form 7 and Flamingo © 2021 Takayuki Miyoshi,[LGPLv3 or later](https://it.wordpress.org/plugins/contact-form-7/)